Code of Ethics and Conduct.

 d.
 Inside information and share dealing

 You must not buy, sell or transfer stock or shares of ITV plc (which is the ultimate owner of Mammoth) or any other companies, or buy or sell any property or assets, on the basis of inside information, i.e. information acquired through engagement here which has not been made public and may be share price sensitive.
-Colleagues must not provide such information to others for the purpose of financial gain.
+Colleagues must not provide such information to others for the purpose of financial gain or avoiding a loss.
 To do so would be a criminal offence.

-Directors, senior managers and colleagues who are likely to be regularly in possession of material information about the company which has not been disclosed to the public are subject to the Dealing and Disclosure Policy.
-Those people are prohibited from dealing in ITV shares during certain periods.
-Please contact the Group Secretariat for more information (groupsecretariat@itv.com).
+Directors, senior managers and colleagues who are likely to be regularly in possession of material information about the company which has not been disclosed to the public are prohibited from dealing in ITV shares during certain periods.
+Please contact the ITV’s Group Secretariat for more information (groupsecretariat@itv.com).

 e.
 Gifts, entertainment and sponsorship